gnosischain/documentation/docs/node/README.md

 ##### **Starting the consensus client** #####
 The consensus client must be started with the right port configuration to establish a local RPC connection to the execution client.
 The consensus clients have to be run with the exposed execution client port as configuration argument.

-The consensus client also needs the path to the execution client's `jwt-secret` in order to authenticate the RPC connection between them.
+The consensus client also needs the path to the execution client's `jwtsecret` in order to authenticate the RPC connection between them.
 Similar to execution examples above, each consensus client has a configuration flag which takes the jwt token file path as an argument.
 This must be consistent with the `jwtsecret` path provided to the execution client.

 If you plan to run a validator, make sure to add a configuration flag specifying the Gnosis address of the fee recipient.
 This is where ether rewards for your validator accumulate.
 Each consensus client has an option, e.g. `--suggested-fee-recipient=0xabcd1`, that takes an Gnosis address as an argument.